john0isaac/git-workshop-pr/README.md

 # git-workshop-pr
-A repository open for contributions from everyone that follows the Git, GitHub, and Version Control workshop.
+A repository open for contributions from everyone who follows the Git, GitHub, and Version Control workshop.

+# Instructions

+- Add your name here using a pull request.
+-